Golf Handicap Calculator guide

 Quick start

-1. Use Score differential mode when you have adjusted gross score, course rating, slope rating, and PCC.
+1. Use Score differential mode when you know the adjusted gross score, Course Rating, Slope Rating, and PCC.

-3. Enter the handicap allowance when your casual format uses one.
+3. Enter the allowance percentage only when the format uses one.
+Leave 100% for a plain course handicap check.

 Best uses

-• Estimate a round score differential from adjusted score, rating, slope, and PCC.
+• Estimate a round score differential from adjusted score, course rating, slope rating, and PCC.

-• Estimate course handicap from Handicap Index and tee ratings.
+• Estimate course handicap from Handicap Index, slope rating, course rating, and par.

-• Apply a playing handicap allowance for casual formats.
+• Apply a playing handicap allowance for casual matches or format checks.

 What this calculator is solving

-The Golf Handicap Calculator gives two useful estimates: a score differential for one adjusted round and a course handicap for playing a specific set of tees.
+The Golf Handicap Calculator is for quick checks before or after a round.
+It can estimate a score differential from one adjusted score, or estimate the course and playing handicap for a specific set of tees.

 The formula in plain language

 In plain language: Score differential uses (113 / slope rating) x (adjusted gross score - course rating - PCC).
 Course handicap uses Handicap Index x (slope / 113) + (course rating - par).
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a golf scorecard example before copying the answer.

 How to read the answer